CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 Students are encouraged to:

-- Participate in class discussions.
+- Participate and engage in class discussions.
-- Ask questions when needed.
+- Ask questions when in need of additional assistance.
-- Attend class regularly.
+- Attend all class sessions and practical lab sessions.

 #### Unacceptable Conduct